 The first and most sacred distinguishing mark of any Regiment are the Colours.
 The Royal Montreal Regiment, like all Regiments in Commonwealth countries that recognize Elizabeth II as Monarch possess two: the Royal or Queen’s Colour and the Regimental Colour.

-The Regimental Colour is the Regiment.
-It is embroidered and carefully woven by skilled craftsmen and can only be approved by the reigning Monarch.
-The Regimental Colour is desined around a maple leaf enscribed with the Roman Numerals XIV, encircled by TFIE ROYAL MONTREAL REGIMENT, surmounted by the Crown of St. Edward.
-Surrounding the Regimental device are the battle honours of the RIVIR, earned in the two World Wars.
+The Regimental Colour is embroidered and carefully woven by skilled craftsmen and can only be approved by the reigning Monarch.
+The Regimental Colour is designed around a maple leaf inscribed with the Roman Numerals XIV, encircled by THE ROYAL MONTREAL REGIMENT, surmounted by the Crown of St. Edward.
+Surrounding the Regimental device are the battle honours of the RMR, earned in the two World Wars.

 Both are carried on parade by Regimental subalterns with a Colour Guard composed of the Regiment’s subalterns and Senior Non-Commissioned Officers.
 On trooping the Colour, the Colour Party will always be augmented by an Escort to the Colours – a guard composed of an Officer, Non-Commissioned Officer and selected soldiers whose drill and bearing is of the highest standard.